Chapter 13

 Is Chapter 13 Bankruptcy Right for Me If I Own a Business in San Diego?

-Chapter 13 bankruptcy can be appropriate for business owners, particularly sole proprietors, who wish to retain ownership of their businesses while restructuring personal and business debts.
-By reorganizing debts and extending payment timelines, business owners can manage cash flow more effectively.
-However, Chapter 13 only applies to individuals, so the business structure must be considered.
-It's crucial to seek counsel from a lawyer who understands the intricacies of business structures and bankruptcy to explore the best options available for your specific situation.
+Chapter 13 bankruptcy can benefit business owners, especially sole proprietors, who want to keep their businesses while reorganizing debts.
+You can often restructure personal and business debts and extend payment timelines during bankruptcy.
+Chapter 13 only applies to individuals; consider your business structure before filing.
+Consult a lawyer about your business and personal debts to find the best fit for your situation.

 What Happens to My Co-Signers in Chapter 13 Bankruptcy?